 Incidentally, I use the Keyboard Maestro string letters “ptx” to toggle TextExpander on and off.
 In my mind, the string of letters means “pause TextExpander.”
 So if TextExpander is getting in the way of my typing, I can quickly trigger it while typing, and there’s no need to remember its keyboard shortcut.

-Note: the latest of version of TextExpander includes a feature that actually posts a notification remember when you type out a word or snippet that you already have assigned an abbreviation to in TextExpander.
+Note: the latest of version of TextExpander includes a feature that actually posts a notification reminder when you type out a word or snippet that you already have assigned an abbreviation in your TextExpander library.

 Many of the Keyboard Maestro string letters I use are selected because they are quick to type.
 This letters include “jj”, “jk”, “fh”, “jn”, “uu”, “fj”.
 These strings don’t require me to look down on the keyboard to locate and type, and they are usually easy to remember, especially for my most used KM string triggers.

 I find string triggers ten times easier and faster to use than keyboard shortcuts, because strings don’t require lifting my fingers off the main keys in order to trigger a macro.

 As with TextExpander abbreviations, I also create strings that reflect the actions of the macro they trigger.
 For example, “tcc” triggers a macro for converting a line of text to title case.
 As you can see, the string letters is sort of an abbreviations for the action, “title case.”
 Another set of string letters, “sll”, triggers a macro that selects the current line of text.
 In my mind, “s” is for “select” and “l” is for “line.”